Reel Life December 2021

 Pinders Pond near Roxburgh is a great place to catch perch.

-Around Dunedin, the Southern Reservoir, Tomahawk Lagoon and Sullivans Dam are always well stocked with rainbow trout.
+Around Dunedin, Southern Reservoir, Sullivans Dam and the upper Tomahawk Lagoon are stocked with rainbow trout.

 Fishing licence information can be found here